-In general lecture meetings will be recorded: you will be notified when the recording begins and be able to access recordings via the Panopto function in Sakai.
+While we are in remote learning mode, Zoom lecture meetings will be recorded: you will be notified when the recording begins and be able to access recordings via the Panopto function in Sakai.
 The following is a mandatory statement for all courses in the College of Arts & Sciences (CAS).
-We will discuss class norms and standards for online sessions during the first week and continue the discussion as needed throughout the semester.
+We will discuss class norms and standards for online sessions during the first week and continue the discussion as needed.